Miquel configuration: In two dimensions

+The Levi graph of the Miquel configuration.
+6 blue vertices from circles, and 8 red vertices from points.

 In three dimensions

 The configuration has maximal symmetry in 3-dimension, and can be seen as 6 circles circumscribe the square faces of a cube.
 It has 12 sets of pairwise circle intersections, corresponding to the edges of the cube and octahedron.
 Structurally it has 48 automorphisms of octahedral symmetry.